dmo575/portfolio/public/markdown/portfolio.md

 ```

+### Handling Errors
+The website handles fetching errors at any time by informing the user about it.

+The way it works is that if an error occurs, any component can call the Error(context) function, which is
+sent as a context to them.
+The Error function then adds the new error to the list and opens a modal that shows all errors along a message to the user informing it of steps to take.

+You should never see this if everything goes well, so I have attached a .gif showing what would it look like if the client were to get any fetch error anywhere in the site.

 ### Leveling up my CSS
 It blows my mind how many new things I have discovered about CSS while making this project: expressions (calc()), variables (--myVar, var()), pseudo-classes (.component:hover), accessing children of a tag based on parent's selector **AND** a pseudo-class being active (.parent:hover .children), all that and many other CSS properties like position (static, relative, absolute), transition, white-space, etc...